 Together, this Cold Asian Noodle Salad and Blueberry Mint Sweet Tea are the perfect BBQ solution!

-- 1 lb.
-Barilla linguine
+- 1 pound Barilla linguine

 - 1/3 cup soy sauce

-- 1 tbsp. sesame oil
+- 1 tablespoon sesame oil

-- 1 tbsp. minced ginger
+- 1 tablespoon minced ginger

-- 1 tbsp. maple syrup
+- 1 tablespoon maple syrup